Orlando Criminal Lawyer Richard Hornsby

 Among his student activities, he was Student Government Campus Involvement Chairman, Homecoming Assistant Director, Assistant Supervisor of Elections, Student Government Honor Court Defense Counsel, Gator Growl and Homecoming Web Site Developer, and a Volunteer Income Tax Assistance Counselor.

-Mr. Hornsby was also a member of Florida Blue Key, Omicron Delta Kappa, and the Pi Kappa Alpha fraternity, for whom he served as Vice President.
-He was honored with the University Of Florida President's Outstanding Recognition three times.
+Richard was also a member of Florida Blue Key, Omicron Delta Kappa, and the Pi Kappa Alpha fraternity, for whom he served as Vice President.
+He was honored with the University Of Florida President’s Outstanding Recognition three times.

-After graduating cum laude from the University of Florida, Mr. Hornsby began law school at the University of Florida College of Law, Florida's oldest and most prestigious law school.
-While in law school Mr. Hornsby concentrated his studies in business law and criminal law.
-Mr. Hornsby received a book award (The Highest Grade) in Trial Practice and was honored with a Pro Bono Certificate in recognition of his volunteer work helping less fortunate families through the Volunteer Income Tax Association.
+While in law school Richard concentrated his studies in business law and criminal law, received a book award (the highest grade) in Trial Practice, and was honored with a Pro Bono Certificate in recognition of his volunteer work helping less fortunate families through the Volunteer Income Tax Association.